gottsohn/aws-s3-quick-guide/README.md

 This should be hardcoded for debugging purposes only, not in production.
-The environment variable are required to make any authorized call to *S3* using aws-sdk You should set your region as well.
+The environment variable are required to make any authorized call to *S3* using aws-sdk You should set your region as well like so:

-AWS.config.region = 'us-west-2';
+`AWS.config.region = 'us-west-2';`

 ####Getting a File/Object
 To get files from your storage (assuming you didn't make your bucket public).
 Create a new instance of the *S3* class and call the getObject function as shown below.